splunk/public-o11y-docs/sp-oncall/mobile/android-devices-victorops.rst

 **Note:** Using custom ROMs (or those provided by the device manufacturer) can alter the settings and functionality described herein.
-If your device utilizes a custom/manufacturer-furnished ROM, please refer to the owner’s manual (and/or other applicable literature) provided by the ROM developer.
+If your device utilizes a custom/manufacturer-furnished ROM, please refer to the owner's manual (and/or other applicable literature) provided by the ROM developer.

 Best Practices